Keillion/torch_musa/README.md

-## Warning: This is not an official repository
+## Warning: This is not an official repository, for Personal Purpose Only

 MooreThreads does not provide an official torch_musa_2.7.x wheel compatible with S80.
 I need a torch 2.7.x version compatible with numpy 2.x to run z Image Turbo's inpaint capability on ComfyUI.
 This branch exists for this purpose.